“Mein Kaninchen Ist Tot…”

 Text by Karen Buxton

-Additional Notes and interviews by Chi Ming Lai
+Additional text and interviews by Chi Ming Lai

-Photos by Karen Buxton, Rob Buxton, Simon Forsyth and 7und70
+Photos by Karen Buxton, Rob Buxton and Simon Forsyth

 27th June 2013